Azure/azure-docs-sdk-java/docs-ref-conceptual/landingpages/landingpage.services.active.directory.md

 ## Overview

-Authenticate users and manage access controls to your applications with Azure Active Directory.
+Authenticate users and control access to your applications with Azure Active Directory.

 ## Import the libraries